JacquesFernandes/show-tracker/README.md

  - Shows
   - <n> <show name> (pick show according to <n> to work on it)
  - Add Show
-  - Enter name, then enter the directory
+  - Enter name, then enter the directory (or drag the folder onto the terminal window, should give the directory there)